rahie-works/postalcode-global/README.md

 ```

-## Error Response if postal code is identified
+## Error Response if postal code is not identified
 ```
 {
   city: undefined,
   country: 'DK',
-  postal_code: '3200',
+  postal_code: '320000000',
   state: undefined,
   error: `No postal code match found for the country` }